 Consuming foods high in saturated and trans fats.

-Taking a pain relievers to deal with cramping without consulting your healthcare providers.
+Taking pain relievers to deal with cramping without consulting your healthcare providers.

 What food should I avoid after IUI?